Stilmant/ChronoClean/docs/IMPLEMENTATION_SPEC_v0.3.1.md

 ## Implementation Notes

 - Hashing should be streamed (avoid loading files into memory).
+- All run records and verification reports should be written under `verify.state_dir` (default: `./.chronoclean` in the current working directory).
 - Verification should be resumable in a future version (out of scope for v0.3.1).
 - When `apply` is run in copy mode, the Apply Run Record should record the final destination path after collision handling.
 - Cleanup should be conservative: